 23. Manhattan Toy Tree Top Adventure Activity Center, $81 (originally $100), Amazon

 At 1, babies love to pull themselves to stand, and they can explore all sides of this interactive box.

 The alligator “dances” and makes click-clacking noises as a child pulls.

 25. Green Toys Wagon, $19 (originally $25), Amazon

 The classic wagon is a perfect pull toy that will last for years to come.

-This article was originally published on November 9, 2017 on TODAY.com.
+This article has been updated since it was originally published on November 9, 2017 on TODAY.com.